15 Earth Day Activities for Kids of All Ages

 4. Grow your own

-To educate the kids about where food comes from and how careful you must be not to waste it, grow some potatoes.
+To educate the kids about where food comes from and how careful you must not waste it, grow some potatoes.
 These window bags will allow the kids to see the roots and all the development.
 Hopefully, by experiencing the whole process, they’ll no longer take fresh food for granted and will be careful not to waste it.

 5. Choose a book